'Cremaillere', a Tradition to Celebrate A New Home

 French speaking countries across the world celebrate a party called a “pendaison de crémaillère”, the expression which literally means “hanging of the chimney hook”, dates back to medieval times.
 It is thought that once your house was finished, you would invite all those who contributed to its build to eat dinner with you as a thank you.
 As the chimney hook was the last thing to be installed in a new house this marked the completion of your home and the beginning of the “thank you” meal.

 Throughout history this tradition has evolved and now has its own name and customs vary across the world.
 For example in India, the ceremony is known as “Gruha Pravesh”, in South America the party is a “Food Pounder” and in Thailand you would celebrate the “Keun Ban Mai”.
 We think it is fascinating to see how the custom of a ‘house warming’ is celebrated by other cultures especially when you discover some of of the gifts and rituals from across the world may surprise you!

 Italians have four main gifts when moving into their new home, a broom, a candle, rice and olive oil.
 The broom is for you to sweep away the old as you make room for the new as well as dispelling any evil spirits that may linger in your home.
 The candle represents light whilst the rice and olive oil are usually favoured for young couples as they move in to their first home.
 The rice is offered as a “fertile” blessing on the home and the olive oil is said to keep one another faithful.

 Traditions such as this highlight the magic that is awaiting you in France.
 Your 'crémaillère' or a housewarming is a time to celebrate to bring old friends and your new neighbours together.
-And why not add a litle retro-chic style with classic clothes from the 50's to get the party rocking in style and don't forget to bring wine or you'll be in trouble!
+Just ensure you don't run out of wine!